Skip to Content

 3. Nursery Rhymes

 Nursery rhymes are more than just fun to sing.
-They are actually highly stimulating and a great cognitive activity for preschoolers and toddlers.
+They are highly stimulating and a great cognitive activity for preschoolers and toddlers.

 They teach children language patterns and they develop vocabulary.
 Most importantly, they build a child’s auditory perceptual skills – such as auditory memory, discrimination, etc.